 Campaign resources

-If you're interested in campaigning for positive change for blind and partially sighted people, we've got some great free resources you can use locally or nationally.
+If you're interested in campaigning for positive change for blind and partially sighted people, our free resources will help you to campaign locally and nationally.

 How to campaign guides

 Our guides are a great starting point for anyone looking to campaign.
-Use these tools to promote RNIB campaigns in your local area.
+The guides will download automatically when you click on it.

 Toolkits